ais-climber/argyle/README.md

-## Argyle: An Agda Library for Reasoning about Neural Network Learning
+## Argyle: An Agda Library for Reasoning about Learning
 Argyle is a suite for formally verifying a neural network's learning in Agda.
 We do this using a succinct modal language that packs a punch.
 For example, Argyle has verified the following fact about unsupervised hebbian learning:

 [TODO]